The Complete Guide for American Companies Expanding to Canada

 Syndesus can help you relocate to Canada and continue to work for your American employer.
 And if your US employer doesn’t have a Canadian office, no problem.

-As a professional employer organization (PEO), Syndesus can legally hire you on behalf of your US employer.
+As an employer of record (EOR), Syndesus can legally hire you on behalf of your US employer.

 We take care of the billing, HR, legal and other paperwork, and you come to work, in Canada, just the same!